azohra/shell-linter/README.md

       - name: Run Shellcheck
         uses: azohra/shell-linter@latest
         with:
-          excluded_paths: "src/setup.sh,tests/unit_tests"
+          exclude-paths: "src/setup.sh,tests/unit_tests"
 ```
-Note that `excluded_paths` only accepts paths relative to your project's root directory.
+Note that `exclude-paths` only accepts paths relative to your project's root directory.
 However, **do not** include `./` at the beginning of the paths.

 To exclude a folder and it's content recursively just provide the path of the folder **without** a `/` at the end.
 In the example above, the entire folder at the path `tests/unit_tests` will be excluded from linting.